 1. Implementation Procedures Due to Inclement Weather

-- This will affect the following Lakehead Public Schools rural schools, areas and routes.
+- A rural busing cancellation due to snow, ice and/or poor road conditions will affect the following Lakehead Public Schools rural schools, areas and routes.

 - The Lakeshore area of Claude Garton and Rosslyn Road Area of Westmount